nadinespy/nadinespy.github.io/_posts/2023-24-05-collaboration-in-science.md

   </body>
 </html>

+As I had already said above, people forming a coalition may also reinforce each other in believing something that is false or problematic, or in engaging in bad practices which is why a group will rely no less on external corrective input than a single person.
+While collaborations and embedment into greater feedback loops do not guarantee that truth will be found, they come with some useful error-correction mechanisms (such as code review, questioning of assumptions, experimental designs, reviewing results, to name a few) built in.
+To restate my former belief, I think that collaboration and feedback at various levels do raise the probability that wrong ideas are replaced by (slightly) less wrong ideas incrementally, or that there’s at least a better idea of where the barriers are.
+This of course applies to science in general, but may be particularly valid for the mind sciences, as it can be so easy to get things wrong in those fields – the research methodology is, in a way, much more complicated than in, e. g., fields like mathematics or particle physics, as it’s less unequivocally right or wrong.
+Hence, the need to *debate* what good research methodology is is much higher.

 Error correction in the mind sciences may be particularly successful, if collaboration happens between, and/or feedback comes from, people with very different disciplinary lenses on a given topic – something that is of utmost importance in the interdisciplinary nature of the mind sciences (see more on that in the following section).

 <style>